Site Logo

 ).to_parquet("products.parquet")

-Below we run a SQL query across both formats:
+Below we run a SQL query across both data formats:

 con = duckdb.connect()